paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - [x] let's improve usability:
   - [x] config file for architecture info
 - [ ] finish microbenchmarks (bandwidth!)
+  - [x] move sp benchmark to own file
+  - [ ] move dp benchmark to own file
+  - [ ] create L2 bw benchmark
   - [ ] update benchmark script automatically populates config file

 ## Questions
 - transfer ownership of repository?
 Or just give you admin rights to my repo?
 - can you test on broadwell, or should I reserve time on chameleon cloud?
-- one of our goals was demoing this application on one real-world program.
+- one of our goals was demonstrating the soundness of this application with some applications that are well-understood.
 I wrote code to demo this with convolution and polynomial expansion last summer and fall, are these adequate?

 ## My thoughts on next steps
 - Confirming soundness of tool: